codecurious-bln/emberginners-workshop/content/introduction.md

 You can open your terminal as follows:

-Mac: Hit Command + Space key and type "Terminal" and open it hitting enter Linux (e.g. Ubuntu): Hit Control + Alt + T
+* Mac: Hit Command + Space key and type "Terminal" and open it hitting enter
+* Linux (e.g. Ubuntu): Hit Control + Alt + T
-Windows: Install and open the [Windows Subsystem for Linux](https://superuser.com/questions/608106/how-can-i-use-a-bash-like-shell-on-windows)
+* Windows: Install and open the [Windows Subsystem for Linux for Windows 10](https://superuser.com/questions/608106/how-can-i-use-a-bash-like-shell-on-windows) or the [Cygwin tool set](https://www.cygwin.com/)

 #### Starting + Stopping Processes